 Concerto Competition

 In order to be eligible to participate in the Concerto Competition, musicians must be current advanced-level Youth Symphony musicians, at least 14 years of age and in high school (or 14 years of age and high school equivalent level if home-schooled) at the time the Intent to Participate form is submitted.
-There is a submission deadline each year.
+There is a form submission receipt deadline each year.
 Each eligible Concerto Competition participant must pay a non-refundable fee of $25.
 The fee helps defray venue rental and stage management expenses, and adjudicator fees.
 The $25 fee must accompany the Intent to Participate form.
-The form must be submitted on or before the submission deadline.
+The form must be received on or before the submission deadline.

 The YSSO organization's governing board and staff reserve the right to pre-screen musicians if the YSSO receives a large number of applications from eligible Youth Symphony musicians.
 Musicians who have won the YSSO organization's Concerto Competition in the past are not eligible to participate in the Competition again.